immutant/immutant.org/tutorials/wildfly.md

-Immutant war files require a bit of special config: a couple of jars of the aforementioned "glue code", a properties file to trigger that code, a couple of tags in `web.xml`, and a `jboss-deployment-structure.xml` file to prevent classpath conflicts.
-You'll find the latter two files beneath `target/` after you run the war task in your project, along with an *uberjar* containing your app plus its dependencies, and finally a war file packaging it all up
+Immutant war files require a bit of special config: a couple of jars of the aforementioned "glue code", a properties file to trigger that code, a couple of tags in `web.xml`, and a `jboss-deployment-structure.xml` to link the deployment to the necessary WildFly modules.
+You'll find copies of the latter two files beneath `target/` after you run the war task in your project, along with an *uberjar* containing your app plus its dependencies, and finally a war file packaging it all up together:
-together:

     $ lein immutant war